Kim Hongdo

-Gim Hongdo (김홍도, born 1745, died 1806?-1814?), also known as Kim Hong-do, most often styled Danwon (단원), was a full-time painter of the Joseon period of Korea.
-He was together a pillar of the establishment and a key figure of the new trends of his time, the 'true view painting'.
-Gim Hong-do was an exceptional artist in every field of traditional painting, even if he is mostly remembered nowadays for his depictions of the everyday life of ordinary people, in a manner analogous to the Dutch Masters.
+Kim Hongdo (Korean: 김홍도, 1745–c.
+1806 to 1814) was a Korean painter during the Joseon dynasty.
+He is mostly remembered for his depictions of the everyday life of ordinary people, in a manner analogous to painters of the Dutch Golden Age.
+He was also widely known by his art name Tanwŏn (단원).

+Active during the reign of King Yeongjo and King Jeongjo, he made a profound change in Joseon painting style.
+By boldly introducing Western painting methods that appeared to have been learned through the Qing Dynasty, he introduced a technique that revealed perspective through jokes and contrasts of colors.

 Biography

-Danwon was a member of the Gimhae Gim clan.
+Kim was a member of the Gimhae Kim clan.
 He grew up in present-day Ansan, South Korea.

-At the age of 7, Gim Hong-do studied under the renowned master Pyoam Kang Se-hwang, who was then living in seclusion in Ansan.
+At the age of 7, Kim Hongdo studied under the renowned master Pyoam Kang Sehwang, who was then living in seclusion in Ansan.
 In 1766, at the age of 21, on the recommendation of Kang Sehwang, he entered the royal service as a member (hwawon) of the Dohwaseo, the official painters of the Joseon court.
 In 1771, he painted the portrait of the Royal Heir (the future King Jeongjo).
 In 1773, he assisted Byeon Sang-byeok when painting the Royal Portrait of King Yeongjo (1694–1724–1776).

 In 1776, he painted the "Nineteen Taoist Immortals", that skyrocketed his reputation as a painter.
 At the same time, the new instated King Jeongjo (1752–1776–1800) commissioned him for many institutional paintings.

 He died in loneliness and poverty, though the circumstances, and even the year are unknown.
-Sources are guessing 1806, circa 1810, or after 1814.
+Depending on the source, some state that he died in 1806, 1810, or after 1814.

 Legacy

-Danwon is remembered today as one of the "Three Wons," together with Hyewon and Owon.
+Kim is remembered today as one of the "Three Wons," together with Hyewon and Owon.
 He is also often joined to Owon and the 15th-century painter An Gyeon as one of Joseon's three greatest painters.

 The city of Ansan, where he spent his youth and learned his craft, has memorialized him in many ways.
 The district of Danwon-gu is named after him, as is Ansan's annual "Danwon Art Festival."
 Many public places have been designed in imitation of his works.